 By 1944, the Royal Naval Hospital, Haslar, already had a long history of caring for wounded servicemen from conflicts overseas.
 After D-Day, many wounded from Normandy were brought back there for treatment.

-Haslar was opened in 1753 and its priority was to provide medical care for Navy, Army and RAF personnel until 2007 when it closed to service personnel the hospital continued to service the general public up until its closure in 2009.
+Haslar was opened in 1753 and its priority was to provide medical care and best ed treatment for Navy, Army and RAF personnel until 2007 when it closed to service personnel the hospital continued to service the general public up until its closure in 2009.
 The hospital was originally constructed to take 1800 patients but treated many more than the original planned number.
 During the 1940s it was to become the first hospital to establish a blood bank to treat wounded soldiers.
 Within the grounds there is a large cemetery with many soldiers buried there from World War II.

 During and after D-day, both Allied and enemy troops were treated at the hospital in large numbers.
 Between 1944 and July 1945 the United States Military ran the hospital treating Allied D-Day casualties and wounded German prisoners of war.
 To cope with the large numbers of casualties arriving at Haslar the basement was used for two operating theatres.
 The casualties taken to Haslar in the three months of the D-Day landing period was 1,347 out of the 17,566 casualties received and distributed by the Portsmouth Medical Office.